|Nutrition Facts (per serving)|

 Bring the beer to a boil, then reduce to a simmer.
 Once a simmer is reached add the cleaned shrimp to the steamer basket.

-Cook until all of the shrimp turn pink.
+Cover and cook until all of the shrimp turn pink, about 6 minutes.
 The top ones tend to change color first, so make sure to move them around and check that all have turned pink.
+Discard celery.

 Serve warm or cold as they are or with cocktail sauce or melted butter.
 As these are served with the shell on, remember to provide a bowl for the shells.

 If you prefer your cooked shrimp chilled, create an ice bath.
 Simply fill a large bowl with ice and water then dump the cooked shrimp on top until they cool down.

 Choosing the Right Beer

 The most crucial decision in this recipe is which beer to use.
 There are many styles of beer to choose from and each will add different flavors to the steam.
 Which you choose will depend greatly on personal preference although there are some things to be considered.